Limit theory for point processes in manifolds: General limit theorems

-{\em Remarks.} (i) {(\em Related work}) Under a slightly different set of assumptions, Chatterjee \cite{Ch} provides estimates for the Kantorovich-Wasserstein distance between the distribution of $H^\xi_{n} (\Y_n)$ and the normal, which imply a central limit theorem subject to the validity of $\Var [H_{n}^\xi(\Y_n)] = \Theta(n)$.
-Indeed, if in Theorem 3.2 we take $\rho=\infty$, $r=0$ and $p >8$, and if also $\sigma^2(\xi,\kappa) >0$, then combining \eq{sbinomialVAR} with Theorem 3.4 of \cite{Ch} shows that the convergence \eq{sbinomCLTlim} is at rate $O(n^{4/p - 1/2}) $ with respect to the Kantorovich-Wasserstein distance.
+\begin{remarks*} (i) (\textit{Related work}.)
+Under a slightly different set of assumptions, Chatterjee \cite{Ch} provides estimates for the Kantorovich--Wasserstein distance between the distribution of $H^\xi_{n} (\Y_n)$ and the normal, which imply a central limit theorem subject to the validity of $\Var[H_{n}^\xi(\Y_n)] = \Theta(n)$.
+Indeed, if in Theorem 3.2 we take $\rho=\infty$, $r=0$ and $p >8$, and if also $\sigma^2(\xi,\kappa) >0$, then combining (\ref{sbinomialVAR}) with Theorem 3.4 of \cite{Ch} shows that the convergence (\ref{sbinomCLTlim}) is at rate $O(n^{4/p - 1/2}) $ with respect to the Kantorovich--Wasserstein distance.